Anshul619/HLD-System-Designs/src/2_AWSComponents/AWS-Global-Architecture-Region-AZ.md

 ![img.png](9_OtherServices/assests/aws_az_region.png)

 # [How to implement Fault-Tolerance in AWS?](https://www.linkedin.com/pulse/high-availability-vs-fault-tolerance-jon-bonso/)
-- An application requires 6 EC2 instances to handle the expected load.
+- Let's say, an application requires [6 EC2 instances](4_ComputeServices/EC2) to handle the expected load.
-- A system can be considered highly available as long as it has several EC2 instances running in 2 different AZs.
+- A system can be considered highly available as long as it has several [EC2 instances](4_ComputeServices/EC2) running in 2 different AZs.
-- On the other hand, a `fault-tolerant architecture is the one that still has 6 running instances, even if one AZ goes down`.
+- On the other hand, a [fault-tolerant architecture](../1_HLDDesignComponents/0_SystemGlossaries/FaultTolerance&DisasterRecovery.md) is the one that still has 6 running instances, even if one AZ goes down.
 - It could mean that the application has a total of 9 running instances on a regular basis, where there are 3 running instances on 3 different AZs.
 - So if one AZ experienced an outage, there are still 6 instances running that can handle the load.